martinfuchs/DepthKit/README.md

 Calibration requires some ambient infrared light in the room.
 The sun is a good source but can be too bright if it's direct.
 The best setting is a living room or studio with large windows where you can get filtered sunlight without it being direct.
 Bear in mind that windows in newer buildings are often treated with IR-blocking coatings.
 If neither of those are an option, having access to 'hot lights' that emit heat, such as halogen or tungsten, will work.
 We've also had good luck with [IR lights](http://www.amazon.com/dp/B0002J1JFE/).

 #### Attach the cameras together
 **Mount the cameras** Using the mounting solution you chose from above, affix the HD camera to the depth sensor.
-Shooting requires that the two cameras be securely bound together and not subject to *any* movement in relation to eachother.
-Make sure everything is locked down tight including the safety catch on your quickrelease!
+Shooting requires that the two cameras be securely bound together and not subject to *any* movement in relation to each other.
+Make sure everything is locked down tight, including the safety catch on your quick release!

 **Get an IR diffuser** You'll need something to diffuse the depth sensor’s IR laser projector for one step during calibration the depth camera for the calibration stage.
 We often use a square of tissue paper, cigarette rolling paper or handkerchief.